Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Conclusion

 A ground sensing coverage use case was chosen to illustrate the capabilities of the proposed tool.
 The obtained results highlighted specific strengths of each approach.
 The choice of the best-suited NART strategy for a particular mission will depend on the available resources (mobile and static agents) and mission requirements (prioritising exploration, reporting, or a balance between them).

-The non-cooperative approach demonstrated the best performance in maximising the probability of finding targets in the environment.
+The non-cooperative approach chosen demonstrated the best performance in maximising the probability of finding targets in the environment.
 The second-best performance in this task was achieved by the independent multi-UAV group, with a performance gap under 10\%.
 The support of external entities fostered reporting between agents and increased situational awareness.
-The most reliable reports were achieved with the support of a mobile external entity, reducing reporting latency by over 90\% compared to the baseline, at the cost of a reduced performance in the exploration task (up to 13\% in the $E$ metric).
-While the situational awareness in the baseline increased up to 19\%, cooperative approaches achieved results up to 40\% (M-EE2), 46\% (MUG) and 50\% (M-EE1).
+The most reliable reports were achieved with the support of a mobile external entity, reducing reporting latency by over 90\% compared to the Baseline A, at the cost of a reduced performance in the exploration task (up to 13\% in the $E$ metric).
+While the situational awareness in the Baseline A increased up to 19\%, cooperative approaches achieved results up to 40\% (M-EE2), 46\% (MUG) and 50\% (M-EE1).
 The independent multi-UAV group reached a balanced and consistent performance across all metrics.
 It was also highlighted for its ability to create a high intersected situational awareness among NART agents.

+Two cooperative Baselines were considered.
+Both combined global rendezvous with fixed time intervals between them.
+One abstracted the characteristics of radio technologies (Baseline B) and the second included the proposed communication model (Baseline C).
+These strategies led to greater motion restriction and, consequently, lower exploration performance.
+It also promotes data exchange among all agents, with high reporting performance.
+For Baseline C, it also boosted global situational awareness performance.
+Abstracting agent connectivity conditions can also overly restrict the motion of the agents upon reporting and unnecessarily jeopardise mission performance.

+The proposed approach with pairwise interaction and dynamic cooperative incentives can provide a more versatile approach to address communication limitations in NARTs.
+As the communication model adapts the expected communication range to specific user-defined radio technologies, manual adjustment of the distance between agents to accommodate different radio technology limitations is not required.
+The modular structure of the proposed model also facilitates the integration of additional mechanisms to enhance the communication awareness of the NART.
+The straightforward output of the expected link connectivity enhances the interpretability of NART communication and facilitates its integration into various NART applications.

 To further understand the potential of communication-aware trajectory optimisation within different NART compositions, future work will address path planning with explicit rendezvous optimisation.
 The extension of the current optimisation to a larger set of currently user-defined parameters can also provide additional insights.
-The weights that influence the cooperation and the positioning of the external entities are two examples of these parameters.
-Future work will also focus on how the degree of shared situation awareness will impact the performance of Multi-Agent decision systems (e.g., based on Multi-Agent Reinforcement Learning, MARL) during the mission.
+Future work will also focus on how the degree of shared situation awareness will impact the performance of online multi-agent decision systems (e.g., based on Multi-Agent Reinforcement Learning, MARL).